Loki (Marvel Comics): Young Avengers

 Kid Loki joined the Young Avengers in the 2013 relaunch of the series as part of Marvel NOW!.
 When Wiccan and Hulkling are captured by an interdimensional parasite known as Mother, Loki comes to their aid and rescues them from the prison that they were being held in.
 They admit that they need help to defeat the creature, but are wary of trusting Loki, knowing who he is.
 They go to Asgard, and are met with Loki's father.
-With the help of Miss America, the team flee to New York City, but are once again met by the parasite, and are captured.
+With the help of Miss America, the team flee to New York City, but are captured by Mother.
 They are saved by Kate Bishop and Noh-Varr, but they are then attacked by citizens of New York City who fall under the control of Mother as the team flies by in Noh-Var's ship.
-The team flees to Central Park in order to minimize the number of civilians in the area.
+The team flees to Central Park to minimize the number of civilians in the area.
 Once there, Loki tells the group that their only choice to save themselves is to either kill Wiccan, or allow Loki to borrow Wiccan's powers for ten minutes so that he can save them.
 Seeing no other option, Wiccan agrees, and Loki immediately teleports away, seemingly abandoning the group to face the mob of mind-controlled New Yorkers on his own.

 While he originally intended to leave them to die, Loki has an internal conversation with his child self (that still exists within him) whom he killed at the end of Journey into Mystery, and is convinced to return to the team.
 Once there, he defeats the creature, but the team is forced to leave New York, as Wiccan's spell is still intact.
-While the rest of the team is busy, Loki meets with Mother, revealing that he had planned everything that had happened with the parasite, working in order to gain access to Wiccan's immense power so that he can gain back the abilities he lost when he was reincarnated.
+While the rest of the team is busy, Loki meets with Mother, revealing that he had planned everything that had happened with the parasite, working to gain access to Wiccan's immense power so that he can gain back the abilities he lost when he was reincarnated.